-In addition to handling custody cases, Joe has experience dealing with cases involving tracing of funds, division of assets, and valuation of business.
+In addition to handling custody cases, Joe has experience dealing with cases involving business law, such as tracing of funds, division of assets, and valuation of business.
 His strong financial background allows him to converse easily with valuation experts and create comprehensive legal arguments involving complex financial concepts.

 Joe is dedicated to providing objective guidance and recommendations.
 He is experienced in handling cases with international considerations that require intervention by the U.S. Department of State or that involve matters decided pursuant to The Hague Convention.